-Your second day of this 3 days in Madrid itinerary will focus on the most famous landmarks in the city.
+Your second day of this 3 days in Madrid itinerary will focus on the most famous landmarks in Madrid and Spain.
 You will be able to visit some of the best historical Madrid sights; the medieval Segovia Bridge, the magnificent Royal Palace of Madrid, and the fascinating Madrid Cathedral.
 You will also be able to taste traditional churros from one of the oldest chocolateria in the city, enjoy everyone's favourite Plaza Mayor, and end your day with a good mojito from one of La Latina neighbourhood bars.

 Visiting these Madrid landmarks will give you more knowledge about the city's history, art, architecture, and their importance to Spanish history.
 All of these sights in Madrid are popular among tourists and locals, so I highly recommend to begin your day quite early as it can get very crowded.